MilinkovicZ/MeteringSimulator/README.md

 # MeteringSimulator
-MVVM Application created using WPF and .NET Framework
+Program that measuers physical values done using .NET Framework and WPF.
+Program is based on MVVM pattern.